-Credit Hour: 3 Prerequisite: ENG 200 + MTG 100
+Credit Hour: 3 Prerequisite: ENG 200 + (MTG 100 or MTT 101 or MTT 102)

 Principles of Microeconomics are an introductory course in microeconomics theory and applications.
 The course is designed to introduce undergraduate students to the fundamental concepts and theories of microeconomics with the primary focus being the application of principles and practices of microeconomics to business, finance and managerial economics.